spk-76/personal-homepage/README.md

 # Personal Homepage

-This repository contains my solution for CS50x Problem Set 8.
-The project is a personal homepage that showcases:
+This project is a personal homepage showcasing front-end web development skills, including:

-- Responsive design with HTML, CSS, and Bootstrap
+Responsive design with HTML, CSS, and Bootstrap

-- Interactive elements using JavaScript
+Interactive elements using JavaScript

-- Semantic HTML structure for clarity and accessibility
+Semantic HTML structure for clarity and accessibility

-It serves as a portfolio-ready project demonstrating front-end web development skills.
+Built as a portfolio-ready project, it demonstrates my ability to design and implement modern, accessible web interfaces.